rfurno/roblox_gl/docs/code-review.md

 ## Do not do

 - Rojo / Wally / Knit / a single client “app” module.
 Scripts are instance-coupled (tags, doorway attributes, GUI prefabs).
 MCP + Studio is the edit path.
-- Re-enable `DungeonMaterializerv3` in a published place (it is Studio-gated, but attributes still say `DUNGEON14`).
+- Re-enable `DungeonMaterializerv3` in a published place (Studio-gated; run from Command Bar only).
 - Map `Workspace` into git.
 - Expose `PlayerInventoryManager.AddItem` on a remote.
 Collect stays on `TryCollect`.